-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES PUBLISHER RESPONSE Non-Negotiable REQUIRED Yes Observing and explaining phenomena and designing 2.
-PHENOMENON-BASED 2a) Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning.
-For example, in the INSTRUCTION: solutions provide the purpose and opportunity for Balancing Forces Unit, students are introduced to Explaining phenomenon and students to engage in learning a majority of the time. the anchor phenomenon of a floating train that will designing solutions drive student be used as a new train service.
-Students are learning. challenged to figure out how the floating train works.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES PUBLISHER RESPONSE Non-Negotiable 2.
+PHENOMENON-BASED INSTRUCTION: Explaining phenomenon and designing solutions drive student learning.
+Yes No REQUIRED 2a) Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning a majority of the time.
+Yes Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning.
+For example, in the Balancing Forces Unit, students are introduced to the anchor phenomenon of a floating train that will be used as a new train service.
+Students are challenged to figure out how the floating train works.
 This provides purpose and opportunity for students to engage in the lessons that follow.
-In X Yes No Chapter 1, students explore force and understand that forces are acting upon the train to make it move.
+In Chapter 1, students explore force and understand that forces are acting upon the train to make it move.
 In Lesson 1.2, students create pushes and pulls using wooden blocks in order to answer the question "What makes an object start to move?"
 Through this firsthand experience, students build the understanding that each time they push or pull on an object, it is an example of force.
 In Chapter 2, students explore magnets and explain how the train rises from the track without touching it.
-In Chapter 3, students investigate the force of gravity and how this affects the train and other objects on Earth.
-In Lesson 3.1, students drop and hold objects to experience the downward force on each object.
+In Chapter 3, students investigate the force of gravity and how this affects the train and other objects to experience the downward force on each object.
 Chapter 4 and 5 include opportunities for students to explore unbalanced forces and help to explain why the train floats even though gravity acts upon it.
 At the end of the unit, students connect back to the anchor phenomenon as they write a scientific explanation about the floating train, synthesizing all they have learned about gravity, magnetic force, and the ways in which multiple forces can act at the same time to create balance or unbalanced forces.
 In the Weather and Patterns Unit, the anchor phenomenon challenges students to investigate weather patterns on three fictional islands as they solve the problem of where to establish an orangutan reserve.
 This provides purpose and opportunity for students to engage in the lessons that follow.
-In Chapter 1, students investigate how to measure temperature and precipitation and compare weather in different locations in order to answer the question, "Which island's weather would
+In Chapter 1, students investigate how to measure temperature and precipitation and compare weather in different locations in order to answer the force is an the start follow.
+In Chapter 1, students is